a-v-l/contao-mp_forms/README.md

 > If you use the regular submit form field anywhere in your form, `mp_forms` is completely disabled and you won't have
 > any steps!

+You can add an `optional submit button` to offer the possibility to skip further pages and submit the form right away.

 ## The `Summary` element

 A typical use case of forms that are split into multiple steps is to summarize data that was previously entered.